-- Slightly elevated purple, pink, brown, or red lesions in the mouth or anywhere on the skin, most commonly on the upper body and face.
+- Slightly elevated purple, pink, brown, or red lesions in the mouth and/or throat or anywhere on the skin, most commonly on the upper body and face.

-- Lymphedema (swelling caused by blockage of the lymph system, often in an arm or leg)
+- Lymphedema, which is swelling caused by blockage of the lymphatic system, often in an arm or leg

 - Unexplained cough or chest pain

 - Unexplained bleeding from the mouth or rectum

 - Diarrhea and/or blockage of the digestive tract, caused by Kaposi sarcoma lesions that have developed in the gastrointestinal system

 The symptoms of NHL depend on where the cancer began and the organ that is involved.